 - Only individuals who are registered to assist in the float build should come to C Lot – anyone else who is in attendance may subject the organization to be put into the Student Organizational Conduct Process

 - Each team will be limited to bringing 5 vehicles to be parked in C Lot – you will receive parking passes for these vehicles

 - Absolutely no alcohol or drug use will be allowed to happen during this event.
 In such circumstance, the team may will be subject to the Student Organizational Conduct Process, and could be barred from participating in Homecoming activities.

 Homecoming meetings will keep you up to date on check-in and step-off times and last minute changes; therefore, your attendance at these meetings is highly recommended.
 Start work now on your parade entry.

-- All entries must be submitted by Greek organizations, university supported/fee funded organizations, and student clubs that are registered and in good standing.
+- All entries must be submitted by organizations that are registered and in good standing.

 - Any type of materials may be used in construction, but for the protection of individuals on the parade unit must be stable and durable.

 - Each organization must supply its own tools for dismantling its unit, and will be responsible for proper disposal of the unit.